Aditya-Kumar344/Emotion-Detection-Model/README.md

 Accuracy: 60.63% on validation set & 61.23% on test set.

 Working with high accuracy in real-time.
+Some of the samples are in the Results folder.